2021-2022 and 2022-2023 FAFSA Cycles

 - StudentAid.gov: Access Federal Student Aid’s key source of information about the federal student aid programs, application process, and loan repayment options

-The IRS DRT (Data Retrieval Tool) is available for the 2020-21 FAFSA cycle.
+The 2021-2022 FAFSA cycle began on October 1, 2020.
+The application is available until June 30, 2022.
+The income information needed to complete the FAFSA can be found on your 2019 tax return.
+The IRS DRT (Data Retrieval Tool) is available for the 2021-22 FAFSA cycle.
 Tax return information transferred from the IRS into the FAFSA now has stronger security and privacy protections.

 - As a result, the tax information transferred from the IRS does not display on the IRS DRT web page, on the FAFSA form, or on the Student Aid Report (SAR).